Emperor Cheng of Han -- An Bi King who Ended Up in Woman’s Bed

-Till then, Ao was still a good emperor, who retrieved power, made contributions to agriculture and culture, kept peace in borders and loved women with good reputation and elegancy.
+Till then, Ao was still a good emperor, who retrieved power, made contributions to agriculture and culture, kept peace in borders, and loved women with a good reputation and elegancy.

-No one knows what exactly happened; his love life afterwards, however, was frequently criticized in the history of China.
+No one knows what exactly happened; his love life afterward, however, was frequently criticized in the history of China.

-According to historical documents, Liu Ao, the Emperor Cheng of Han, was a bisexual person who used to be deeply in love with a handsome young man.
-He even assigned a noble born woman to marry to his lover, in order to provide him with an aristocrat status.
+According to historical documents, Liu Ao, Emperor Cheng of Han, was a bisexual person who used to be deeply in love with a handsome young man.
+He even assigned a noble-born woman to marry his lover, to provide him with an aristocrat status.